 What Dogs See

 “Most dogs are emmetropic—normal sighted,” says Christopher Pirie, DVM, a veterinarian certified in ophthalmology and an Assistant Professor at Cummings School of Veterinary Medicine at Tufts University.
-“Previous canine study demonstrated the average refractive error to be -0.05 D, or very slightly myopic.”
-In other words, your puppy may be slightly nearsighted.
+He notes that they tend to be very slightly nearsighted when compared to a human, with an average refractive error of -0.05 D.

 Dogs tend to rely more on motion than focus, though.
 They have trouble seeing objects closer than about 10 inches and must use their noses to find the kibble that spills out of the bowl.